daryll-ko/daryll-ko/README.md

 <h2>⚙️ Tech Stack</h2>

-I like to keep my primary toolbelt (★) small, but I'm familiar with a lot of things.
+I like to keep my primary toolbelt (★) small, but I'm familiar with a lot of things:

 <br>